le0li9ht/ThreatHunting/Linux/XDG Autostart Entries/HidingXDGAutostart.md

 During red team or pentest engagements, leverage ~/.config/autostart/ to maintain persistence.
 Hide your .desktop file from the user interface as shown.
-I shared this stealthy Linux persistence [method back in 2022](https://x.com/ashokkrishna99/status/1529722464963506176) — now resharing with proper explanation for those who missed it.
+I found & shared this stealthy Linux persistence [method back in 2022](https://x.com/ashokkrishna99/status/1529722464963506176) — now resharing with proper explanation for those who missed it.

 An excerpt from the documentation manual to understand more about these techniques.
 ![image](https://github.com/user-attachments/assets/1c432949-4001-44a6-9a50-78d0be178fa8)